+- To Set Priorities

 - In the Budget Process

+- In the Action Plans

 - To Identify Emerging Issues

 - Redirect Extension Programs

 - Redirect Research Programs

 - In the Staff Hiring Process

-- In the Action Plans

-- To Set Priorities

 Brief explanation.

 Stakeholder input is broadly used in the organization.
 This influences budgetary outlays for various program and subsequently affects the program delivery.
 Stakeholders serve on virtually all faculty search committees and thus directly affect hiring decisions.
 Stakeholder input is widely used to set priorities at all levels of the organization.